jessmartin/jessmartdotin-gatsby/src/markdown-pages/invisible.md

 ---
 slug: "articles/invisible"
 date: 2021-11-10
-title: "The Invisible Man Problem"
+title: "The Invisible Collaborator Problem"
 pageType: article
 featured: no
 ---

-# DRAFT: The Invisible Man Problem
+# DRAFT: Collaborating with the invisible

 ### The frustrations of software-based collaboration